-Students who have hours beyond the Master's degree may be permitted to apply a maximum of six semester hours of credit, for course work applicable to public administration, to the Ph.D. program.
-Credit for those hours will be granted at the time the student is advanced to candidacy.
+Students who have credits beyond the Master's degree may be permitted to apply to transfer a maximum of six credits for course work applicable to public administration to the Ph.D. program, if approved by the department chair.

 Students must maintain a cumulative grade point average (GPA) of 3.00 or better on the scale of 4.00, and pass all courses throughout the program to remain in good academic standing.
-Students must have a grade of B or better in all core courses and may not have more than two C grades in other courses used to meet degree requirements.
-After completion of nine (9) semester hours of graduate work, if the student's cumulative GPA at the end of a given semester falls below 3.00, the student will be placed on academic probation for the next semester and must satisfy the existing University requirements to return to good academic standing.
+Students must have a grade of B or better in all Ph.D. core courses and may not have more than two C grades in other courses used to meet degree requirements.
+Per Graduate School policy, a given course in our programs may be repeated one time only, and the second grade will replace the first.
+A student may repeat a maximum of two (2) courses in a given program for the purpose of improving grades.
+After completion of nine (9) semester hours of graduate work, if the student's cumulative GPA at the end of a given semester falls below 3.00, the student will be placed on academic probation for the next semester and must satisfy the existing University and Graduate School requirements to return to good academic standing.
 Students may be dismissed from the program upon recommendation of the Ph.D.
 Advisory Committee for continued probation beyond two consecutive semesters.